ianphil/ContainerCamp/labfive/multiapp.md

 In this lab we're going to experiment with using docker compose to deploy multi-container applications.

 ## Connect to the swarm master
-First, ssh into your swarm master (using the instructions from lab 4):
+First, ssh into your swarm master (using the instructions from lab 4)

-1. Go into the resource group, find the load balancer that has a name like _swarmm-master-lb-13957614_, and click on it.
-2. On the screen that is displayed, you will see the public IP address listed.
-Make note of this.
-3. From your laptop, ssh into this server, e.g, `ssh -i ~/.ssh/acs_rsa adminuser@[ip address]` to connect to the swarm master.

 ## Docker Compose
 For this lab, we're going to use a docker compose file to deploy a multi-container application on our cluster.